-Several provinces have adopted a no-fault insurance system designed to help streamline the claims process.
-This system can be very beneficial to insurance customers, but it can also be confusing.
-If you aren’t quite clear on what no-fault really means and how it affects your insurance, you are not alone.
-Fortunately, no-fault insurance is not complicated; it simply outlines how claims are handled by the insurance companies involved.
+Several provinces have a no-fault insurance system designed to help streamline the claims process.
+If you’re unsure what no-fault really means and how it affects your insurance, you're not alone.
+Let’s go over how insurance companies and brokers handle accident claims.

 No-Fault Doesn’t Mean No one is at Fault